How do I know what size of a pig I am buying and How can I TRUST a breeder?

 For MORE information check out our website at:

 WE HELP PLACE PIGS IN NEW HOMES!
-PLEASE INQUIRE ABOUT ADOPTING A PIGLET WITH NO HOME!
+PLEASE INQUIRE TO ADOPT/ RESCUE A PIGLET WITH NO HOME!
 IF YOU NEED TO PLACE YOUR PIG TO A NEW AND AMAZING FAMILY, WE CAN HELP!
 SANCTUARIES AND RESCUES WE'D LOVE TO HELP PLACE YOUR PIGS TOO! (with 25% or more American pigs being the #1 displaced animal we would LOVE to help!)

 Contact us at 714-985-9954 or email email@example.com